-There are three broad approaches to group terms at the HLGT level in this SOC.
-The first type groups HLTs into HLGTs that describe disorders in the handling of specific substances by the body (e.g., HLGT Purine and pyrimidine metabolism disorders, HLGT Inborn errors of metabolism, and HLGT Lipid metabolism disorders).

-A second type of grouping assembles HLGTs describing conditions associated with nutritional disorders in general (e.g., HLGT Appetite and general nutritional disorders, HLGT Vitamin related disorders).

-The third type of HLGT covers medical conditions that may not be associated with a specific metabolic or nutritional pathogenesis (e.g., HLGT Acid-base disorders, HLGT Electrolyte and fluid balance conditions).
+- There are three broad approaches to group terms at the HLGT level in this SOC: - The first type groups HLTs into HLGTs that describe disorders in the handling of specific substances by the body - The second type of grouping assembles HLGTs describing conditions associated with nutritional disorders in general - The third type of HLGT covers medical conditions that may not be associated with a specific metabolic or nutritional pathogenesis

-Due to the multiplicity of etiologies and effects of many imbalances and disorders, most of these conditions have been assembled within HLT Metabolic disorders NEC under HLGT Metabolism disorders NEC.
-It should be noted that there are two separate HLGTs that relate to diabetes: HLGT Glucose metabolism disorders (incl diabetes mellitus) and HLGT Diabetic complications.
+- Due to the multiplicity of etiologies and effects of many imbalances and disorders, most of these conditions have been assembled within HLT Metabolic disorders NEC - It should be noted that there are two separate HLGTs that relate to diabetes: HLGT Glucose metabolism disorders (incl diabetes mellitus) and HLGT Diabetic complications.
+These two HLGTs are multi-axial and are primarily linked to SOC Metabolism and nutrition disorders and secondarily to SOC Endocrine disorders.